Donn History, Family Crest & Coats of Arms

 Early Origins of the Donn family

-Cheshire at Duddon, a township, in the parish of Tarvin, union of Great Boughton, Second division of the hundred of Eddisbury.
+The surname Donn was first found in Cheshire at Duddon, a township, in the parish of Tarvin, union of Great Boughton, Second division of the hundred of Eddisbury.
 "The manor was for many generations in moieties between the families of Bruen and Done; the first passed, with Bruen-Stapleford, to Mr. Wilbraham, and the other with the Utkinton estate to Mr. Arden.
 Duddon Hall, which continued to be the seat of a younger branch of the Dones long after the extinction of the elder branch, is now a farmhouse."

 However, one of the first records of the family was John de Donne, rector of the church of St. Elphin, Warrington, Lancashire from 1361 to 1362.

 John Donne (1572-1631), the famous English poet and cleric was born in London into a recusant Roman Catholic family when practice of that religion was illegal in England.
 His father was of Welsh descent and a warden of the Ironmongers Company in the City of London.
 Young John studied at the University of Cambridge, but was unable to obtain a degree because of his Catholicism.
 Despite these challenges, he rose to become one of the most important poets of his era and had to write anti-Catholic polemics to do so.
 Eventually he was awarded an honorary doctorate in divinity from Cambridge University.

-Early History of the Donn family
+Important Dates for the Donn family

-Another 363 words (26 lines of text) covering the years 1086, 1527, 1552, 1821, 1572, 1631, 1614, 1420, 1503, 1572, 1631, 1604 and 1662 are included under the topic Early Donn History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Donn research.
+Another 242 words (17 lines of text) covering the years 1086, 1527, 1552, 1821, 1572, 1631, 1614, 1420, 1503, 1572, 1631, 1604 and 1662 are included under the topic Early Donn History in all our PDF Extended History products and printed products wherever possible.